marcialsg/forked-ays-model/README.md

    - **os**, **sys**, **time**, and **datetime**: Manage system-level operations, time tracking, and filesystem interactions.

 2. **Running the Script**:
-   Save the script as `ays_tsm.py`, then execute it on the command line using:
+   Execute it on the command line using:

    ```bash
    ./ays_tsm.py output-file -b [boundary] [options]